AI Failures in the Eyes of the Downstream Developer: A First Look at Concerns, Practices, and Challenges: Results

 \textbf{Theme 1: Data Concerns} relates to data content and management in AI software development.
-The most discussed subtheme, \ul{\textit{safety risks in fine-tuning datasets}}, raised by seven participants, highlights concerns about biased, inappropriate, or personally sensitive content in fine-tuning datasets, which could impact model behaviour~\cite{gong2023survey}.
+The most discussed subtheme, \ul{\textit{\mbox{failure} risks in fine-tuning datasets}}, raised by seven participants, highlights concerns about biased, inappropriate, or personally sensitive content in fine-tuning datasets, which could impact model behaviour~\citep{gong2023survey}.
 P11 reflected the privacy aspect by stating: \textit{``If I'm training any sort of image generation models, ..., I can't just use someone's photo...''}.
-In our survey, 97\% respondents rated fine-tuning dataset content as ``very important'' or ``extremely important''. \ul{\textit{Safety risks in pre-trained datasets}} impacts the PTM behaviour.
-Similar to fine-tuning datasets concerns, practitioners perceive inappropriate, biased, and privacy-sensitive content within pre-trained datasets as AI safety issues.
-However, while fine-tuning datasets can be later modified, pre-trained dataset content serves as a proxy for understanding the unintended risks of the PTM.
+In our survey, 97\% respondents rated fine-tuning dataset content as ``very important'' or ``extremely important''.

+\ul{\textit{\mbox{Failure} risks in pre-training datasets}} impacts the PTM behaviour.
+Similar to fine-tuning datasets concerns, practitioners perceive inappropriate, biased, and privacy-sensitive content within pre-training datasets as catalysts for AI failures.
+However, while fine-tuning datasets can be later modified, pre-training dataset content serves as a proxy for understanding the unintended risks of the PTM.
 Some participants also noted detecting backdoor data.
-In our survey, 96\% rated checking pre-trained dataset content as ``very important'' or ``extremely important''. \ul{\textit{Safety risks in data management}}, concerns risks in storing, accessing, and transferring AI artefacts.
+In our survey, 96\% rated checking pre-training dataset content as ``very important'' or ``extremely important''.

+\ul{\textit{\mbox{Failure} risks in data management}}, concerns risks in storing, accessing, and transferring AI artefacts.
 For example, P7 noted ``\textit{whether the storage method is safe, and also this includes storage for the data and the model}''.
 In our survey, 84\% respondents consider it ``very important'' or ``extremely important'' to establish safe data management process.

+\textbf{Theme 2: Model Behaviour Risks} refers to direct technical risks related to model output. \ul{\textit{Model output containing harmful, biased, or inappropriate content}} is the most mentioned subtheme, highlighted by 13 participants.
+Biased content relates to gender, race, and other factors; harmful content includes offensive or violent outputs; and inappropriate content involves sensitive or erotic topics~\citep{gao2024documenting}.
+For example, P15 noted that \textit{``some of the retrieved images could be inappropriate to many users.''} In our survey, 78\% considered it as ``very important'' or ``extremely important''.

+\ul{\textit{Data leakage and privacy breaches from the model}} occur when outputs resemble private data from fine-tuning or when third-party APIs collect sensitive information.
+For example, P7, who worked on an AI-based application in the banking domain, noted that customers particularly prioritised privacy when using such software.